-While cleaning up my home office, I found the diagram in this article, on an old, yellowed sheet of lined paper.
-I drew the diagram decades ago, before I had access to computer graphics.
-It's a bit rough looking, but it gets an idea across.
+While cleaning up my home office, I found an old, yellowed sheet of lined paper.
+It held a diagram I drew decades ago, before I had access to computer graphics.
+I posted it in a page on sheldonbrown.com.

-The point of this diagram?
+The diagram was novel in how it showed the ratios between adjacent sprockets of a cassette or freewheel.
 Plotting the sprocket pairs and ratios as a two-dimensional graph makes it possible clearly to see which pairs have nearly the same ratio -- and to identify good sequences.

-Now let's look at more of the sequences that I have highlighted with colored lines in the diagram.
+Now let's look at sequences that I have highlighted with colored lines in the original diagram.

 The remaining four sequences,

 are intended for use in half-step plus granny systems.
-The steps in the sprocket cluster are large, but all nearly enough the same so they can be "half-stepped" with a pair of chainrings only a few teeth different.
+The steps in the sprocket cluster are large, but all similar enough to be "half-stepped" with a pair of chainrings only a few teeth different.
 A half-step system with a third, small chainring for "granny" gears allows an extremely wide range and small, even steps with only 5 or 6 sprockets on an older frame with narrow rear dropout spacing.
 Half step used to be a pain to use with all the double shifts, but it works nicely with indexed bar-end shifters.

 To learn more about how to analyze your gears mathematically, see our